-- 1. Build a city with population density $\sigma = N/A$ and uniform areal distribution.
-By using Monte Carlo analysis, determine the time it takes for an epidemic to spread throughout the population.
-Determine the speed of disease propagation in terms of stochastic steps.
-First evaluate limiting cases $(\sigma \to 0, \sigma \to 1)$ , then do a general case $(N{\text{steps}}(\sigma))$ .
-Compare that to the results from the previous example. - 2.
-You can do a similar exercise for the kangaroos and dingos.
-This time around there is no such thing as $10^{-5}$ kangaroos where the population can still recover.
-Compare the "orbital" time, and show that population death is an inevitable consequence predicted by discrete population models. - 3.
-For more realistic examples the continuous, ODE-based model becomes overly complicated, but the stochastic approach remains straight-forward.
-Test it on different population distributions, include recovery, immunization, recurring diseases, diseases in dingos/kangaroos, meteorite impacts, etc. - 4.
-Extra credit: the transition between states $S_n \to S{n+1}$ can be described by the Markov matrix (a.k.a. the transition or stochastic matrix) $\mathcal{M}$ .
-Learn about Markov matrices and use them to describe the epidemic model.
+- 1. The transition between states $S_n \to S{n+1}$ can be described by the Markov matrix (a.k.a. the transition or stochastic matrix) \mathcal{M} .
+Assemble a Markov matrix for the table availability in a restaurant and find a reasonable number of tables as a function of arrival and departure probabilities p and q, respectively. - 2.
+Build a city with population density $\sigma = N/A$ and uniform areal distribution.
+Determine the time it takes for an epidemic to spread throughout the population.
+Measure the speed of disease propagation in terms of stochastic steps.
+First evaluate limiting cases $(\sigma \to 0, \sigma \to 1)$, then do a general case $(N{\text{steps}}(\sigma))$.
+Compare that to the results from the previous example. - 3.
+You can do a similar exercise for the rabbits and foxes.
+This time around there is no such thing as 10^{-5} rabbits where the population can still recover.
+Compare the "orbital" time, and show that population death is an inevitable consequence predicted by discrete population models. - 4.
+For more realistic examples, the continuous (ODE-based) model becomes overly complicated (read: impossible to solve), but the stochastic approach remains straight-forward.
+Test it on different population distributions; include recovery, immunization, recurring diseases, diseases in rabbits/foxes, meteorite impacts, etc.